MarkoGodra/TopicServer/README.md

 to install and compile programs.

-That's it now you are ready!
+That's it.
+Now you are ready!

 ### Configuration